Kubinka Tank Museum: About

 The Kubinka Tank Museum is located on a historically "classified" Red Army armor testing facility.
 Most of its displays in the museum were derived from the research collection of the still-functioning Kubinka armour testing and proving ground.
-Most Cold War-era Western tanks (from the USA or Western Europe) were war trophies from the Middle East, Africa, Vietnam and Latin America, which were all sent to the armour testing facility at Kubinka to study and focus on any strengths and weaknesses.
+Most Cold War-era Western tanks (from the US or Western Europe) were war trophies from the Middle East, Africa, Vietnam and Latin America, which were all sent to the armour testing facility at Kubinka to study and focus on any strengths and weaknesses.
 Due to its secretive history as well as its close relationship with the military, the museum is still staffed entirely by Russian Army personnel today.
 As belonging to an official military unit, the staff of the museum wears a special sleeve insignia on their uniform.

 Since 2014, the museum has been a part of the Patriot military theme park.
-As a result, almost all tanks have been moved from that facility to that said park.

 Admission and visitor restrictions

-As of 2017, access into museum is available for all visitors.
+As of 2017, access into the museum is available for all visitors.
 The entrance fee is 300–500 rubles (US$4–US$7), depending on the particular part of the site, which is wide-spread.
 Guided tours in English are more expensive, starting at 4500 (US$60) rubles for each site.
 Access for children under the age of six is free.
-Permission to film and record videos of any vehicles thereof is included in the entrance fee.
+Permission to film and record videos of any vehicles is included in the entrance fee.
 Foreign citizens are recommended to have a copy of their passport to enter the museum, as well as the original version.
 As it is still part of a Kubinka military base, weapons and alcohol are strictly prohibited; at the entrances, inspections are carried out by security staff with the help of metal detectors.

 Exhibits

-The museum hosts a wide variety of tanks and armored vehicles developed and used throughout the 20th century by the Soviets, Germans and many other nations.
+The museum hosts a wide variety of tanks and armoured vehicles developed and used throughout the 20th century by the Soviets, Germans and other nations.
 Around 60% of the exhibits are Soviet-era vehicles, with the most recent display being the Object 172, the prototype of the T-72 MBT.
-Apart from that, the only remaining Panzer VIII Maus, a captured British tank Mark V of the First World War (used by the White Russian forces during the Russian Civil War), the surviving Panzer I Ausf.
-F (which is an upgrade over the Panzer I), along with several different Hungarian, Polish, Japanese, South African, British and American vehicles – are on display as well.

-Apart from that, the museum also exhibits an Ilyushin Il-2 plane wreck, anti-tank artillery, a cutaway model of a V-2-34 engine and other miscellaneous items in the museum.
+Apart from that, the museum also exhibits an Ilyushin Il-2 plane wreck, anti-tank artillery, a cutaway model of a V-2-34 engine and other miscellaneous items.